martinjrobins/diffsol/book/src/use/webassembly.md

 ## An example Yew app

-To demonstrate using Diffsol in a WebAssembly application, we will create a simple Yew app that simulates a population dynamics model.
+To demonstrate using diffsol in a WebAssembly application, we will create a simple Yew app that simulates a population dynamics model.
 The app will allow users to move sliders to adjust the parameters of the model and see the results in real-time using a plotly chart.

 A [demo](https://martinjrobins.github.io/diffsol/examples/population-dynamics-wasm-yew/) built from this example is available online.